 While there are plenty of exciting things to do and places to see around Seattle, there are also several special gems worth finding.

 The Seattle Underground is one of those lesser-known hidden spectacles.
-When the city burned down in 1889, the new brick and mortar structure was built atop the rubble, leaving a ghost city underneath the busy streets.
+When the city burned down in 1889, the new brick and mortar structure was built atop the rubble.
+A ghost city still lives underneath the busy streets.

-Are you looking for something a little less spooky?
-Visit the Center for Wooden Boats, which offers educational exhibits, fun family boating programs, and a Sail for Free Sunday event where volunteer skippers take passengers out for unforgettable voyages.
+Another fun visit is the Center for Wooden Boats.
+It offers educational exhibits, fun family boating programs and a Sail for Free Sunday event.
+Volunteer skippers take passengers out for unforgettable voyages.

 For the perfect view of Seattle, head to Queen Anne’s Kerry Park.
 With views of Elliot Bay, downtown, and the Space Needle, you’re in for a view you will never tire of.